-If you’ve decided to use the services of a traditional professional mover, you’ll want to ask about the policies they have in place, such as the use of masks, gloves and other protective gear.
+If you have decided to use a professional mover, you will want to ask about the policies they have in place, including the use of gloves, masks and other protective gear.
 Share with the movers when you reach out to them if anyone in your household has been ill in order that they can be properly prepared.

 It may be worth the expense of using new boxes, to ensure that they haven’t been exposed to any virus.
 In order to keep healthy during your move, take a look at these tips for safety while moving during coronavirus in Seattle or Tacoma.
 Clean items carefully as you pack, ensuring you’ll get off to a great start once you’ve unpacked.
-Be prepared for being on the road, have masks, hand sanitizer, and spray sanitizers are a good start, bring along any other protective gear that you may need on hand, given the current mandates in place when your move occurs.
+Be prepared for being on the road; have masks, hand sanitizer, and spray sanitizers are a good start; bring along any other protective gear that you may need when your move occurs, given the current mandates in place.

 Keeping others aware of your plans is another tip for moving during coronavirus in Seattle or Tacoma.
 Should you be relocating into a close community, or moving from one, such as a condo with indoor hallways to the front entry, you’ll want to ask about the policies of the condominium.
 Specifically, if they’ll notify your neighbors of the date of your move so that they can make any preparations necessary to keep safe distances.